Home » Recipes » Drinks » Canadian Maple Old-Fashioned

 Save Recipe

-There are some recipes, drinks included, that just reminds me of a specific time of the year.
+There are some recipes, drinks included, that remind me of a specific time of the year.
 Old-Fashioned Cocktails are one of them.
 Smooth and warming, I consider them to be the adult drink of winter.

 Just imagine yourself on the couch next to the fireplace, watching the snow through the window, and sipping on a delicious whisky cocktail.
 Though that may not always be the setting, those are the images and feelings that a good Old-Fashioned Cocktail conjures up within me.